RazorDude/ramster/readme.md

 - Try and reduce the number of dependencies as much as possible.
 - A lot of good an informative badges on top of this readme, all of which must shine in bright green :)
 - Loads and loads of docs and a website that hosts them, not just .md files in the repo.
+- In the migrations module, auto-restore the DB state for failed sync and seed.